Practicing running correctly in these winter months involves following some basic recommendations and knowing how to choose proper sports equipment.

 The temperatures and weather conditions of the day will determine the number of layers we will have to wear to train.
 Thus, the lower the temperature, the higher the number of layers that we will need to wear to control the excessive loss of heat from our body and, in some cases, the entry of external humidity.

 For the layering system to be useful and practical, we recommend that we select garments so that some can be unbuttoned or removed.

 There are three basic layers in this system:

 They were also called ‘first skin’.
 Its function is to keep moisture away from the skin to prevent our body from getting cold.
 The garments must be made of non-absorbent materials composed of synthetic fibers (polyester, polypropylene or color fiber).
 The main characteristic of these fibers is that they are cheap and dry fast (in Thermolite polyester fibers; each filament is hollow, so each filament of the yarn is an insulator).

-The most advisable thing to do in this first layer is to dress in tight garments (without being uncomfortable), prevent the wind from penetrating between the different layers, reach our skin, and lower our body temperature.
+In first layer the most advisable thing to do is to dress in tight garments (without being uncomfortable), prevent the wind from penetrating between the different layers, reach our skin, and lower our body temperature.
 Within this layer are the garments of Technical shirts, tights and thermal gloves.

 The Second Layer or Insulation Layer

 Its function is to insulate thermally and trap the cold air that comes from outside.
-Thanks to these garments, the heat generated by our body are retained (thus preventing its cooling) and at the same time, it favors the evacuation of excess moisture.
+Thanks to these garments, the heat generated by our body are retained (thus preventing its cooling) and it favors the evacuation of excess moisture.